Ethics In Business

 All of us, at one time or another, have encountered this dodge by some bureaucrat or clerk.
 We too, at one time or another, have probably used this same dodge to abdicate our own responsibilities to make decisions and be accountable.

 The lure of legalism is very powerful indeed.
 The bureaucrat and the clerk need rules and regulations to help them efficiently process high volumes of recurring tasks.
-But we cannot allow rules and regulations to become the blind arbiter of ethical decisions.
+But we cannot allow rules and regulations to become the blind arbiter of ethics decisions.
 The very nature of ethical dilemmas means you are, in all honesty and sincerity, not immediately sure of what to do.
 Thus, they need to be thought through on an individual basis, as uncomfortable as that may be.

 WHOSE NORMS AND VALUES ARE TRUMP?

-Some questionable notions have been introduced over the last several years that have muddied the waters surrounding ethical norms.
+Some questionable notions have been introduced over the last several years that have muddied the waters surrounding ethics norms.
 There are two characteristics of this new trend; a clear preference for relativism, and the absence of responsibility to anyone outside of horizontal relationships among ourselves.

 These notions contend there are no value systems that are better than others, there are just differences.
 Therefore, within the constraints of the law, I don’t have to be accountable outside of myself for what I do — only to Joe, and Jim, and Sarah, etc.